JustinMurtagh29/ExtendedSplitORFPipeline/README.md

 8) *R with Rmarkdown* (R version 3.6).
 Used to create end reports for both the Split-ORF pipeline and the extended pipeline.
 For more information see [here](https://www.r-project.org/)

-Blast, bedtools and mummer should be added to the unix PATH variable Biopython and pybedtools only need to be available in the py3_7 environment.
+Blast, bedtools and mummer should be added to the unix PATH variable.

+Biopython and pybedtools only need to be available in the py3_7 environment.

 ## Usage